 WorkSafe QLD defines dogging as:

-In Australia, workers doing dogging work are known as a dogger or dogman.
+In Australia, workers doing dogging work are known as a dogger or dogman and have a dogman licence.

 FOR ALL HIGH-RISK WORK LICENCES STUDENTS MUST BE 18+ YEARS OF AGE